Kjelshus Collins

 Biography

-Kjelshus Collins is an Oklahoma-based fine artist working in traditional printmaking and sculpture.
+Kjelshus Collins is an Oklahoma-born artist working in traditional printmaking and sculpture.
 Kjelshus attended Oklahoma State University earning a BFA and a BA in Art History.
-He spent much of his childhood in a truck with his parents, whose mother is a painter, selling art at major art festivals in the United States.
-Kjelshus, or KJ as his friends call him, has a large wealth of art knowledge and skill and intends to use as much of it as possible.
+He spent much of his childhood with his parents selling their art around the country.
 Never one to focus on one art form, he often combines two different methods to create one piece, like printmaking with mold making to create a figurative piece in the form of a packaged toy.
-Kjelshus lives and works in OKC with his family and has a studio located near the Plaza Arts District.
+Kjelshus now lives in New Orleans and is working towards his MFA at the University of New Orleans.

 Artist Statement